Brennen-Hill/Brennen-Hill.github.io/_presentations/From-Emergence-to-Intention.md

     </div>
 </div>
 <div class="caption">
-    I present this work.
+    Here is a recording of me presenting this work.
 </div>

 ### The paper

-You can read the full paper at: https://openreview.net/forum?id=IHZfWKE4yv
+You can read the full paper at: [https://openreview.net/forum?id=IHZfWKE4yv](https://openreview.net/forum?id=IHZfWKE4yv)